 I had just finished my degree on Thursday, when Elma called me to ask if I would come to Hout Bay with her the next morning.
-When I heard we were going to a Green Fair, I was unsure what to expect.
+When I heard we were going to a Green Faire, I was unsure what to expect.
 I knew the venue would be a primary school, so I pictured a bunch of merry-go-rounds chanting Michael Jackson’s famous ‘Heal the World’ a thousand times over.
 I figured it could also be a very serious event, because how can saving the planet from ourselves be fun?

 I was pleased to find that the event was slap-bang in the middle.
 It was just serious enough to show us how to save planet earth, and more than enough fun to remind us why we’re doing it.
 I have always knows that there are projects and gadgets available for healing the environment, but I had no idea how cool they were and how passionate people are about them.
 I was introduced to a world of solutions, where no-one would settle for giving up on our earth.